-These 5 pillars are the basic level a person starts from.
-This is the foundation.
-And the Bedouin who typically isn’t exposed to that much knowledge wouldn’t be asked for more than this.
-It’s not expected from him to know any better.
+These five pillars are the basic level for a person to start, this is the foundation.
+The Bedouin, who typically has less exposure to much knowledge, wouldn’t be asked for more than this.
+It’s not expected of him to know any better.
 However, for a scholar or a learned person, much more is expected of him.
-And of course, because of his knowledge, they would go beyond what is required for the rewards of Allah.
+And, of course, because of his knowledge, they would go beyond the criteria for the rewards of Allah.
 They know the basics wouldn’t be enough.
 Out of gratitude, they would do more.
 Rasulallah (s) would pray exceptionally long salaat that others would be astonished.

 “The Prophet (s) used to offer night prayers till his feet became swollen.
 Somebody said, to him, “Allah has forgiven you, your faults of the past and those to follow.”
 On that, he said, “Shouldn’t I be a thankful slave of Allah)?”

-But this level of devotion was not forced on the people.
-Rasulallah was gentle and understanding of people’s situations and he was merciful to his people.
-When someone would make a mistake, someone that didn’t know any better he was patient with them.
-For example the story of the Bedouin.
+But Rasul Allah did not force this level of devotion on the people.
+RasulAllah was gentle and understanding of people’s situations, and he was merciful to his people.
+When someone would make a mistake, someone that didn’t know any better, he was patient with them—for example, the story of the Bedouin.